Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 29th March 2018
+Defined a first draft of the thesis structure

 ## 25th March 2018
 Implemented kernels in `svr.py` and nonlinear tests.
 Custom SVR consistently obtains the same scores of the Sklearn SVR in both linear and nonlinear tests.